 I know these expenses don’t interest everybody, but they help to complete the picture.
-Speaking of hairdressers, as with other specializations here too you will find side by side salons where a cut costs £12 or £350.
+Speaking of hairdressers, as with other specializations here too you will find side-by-side salons where a cut costs £12 or £350.

-As for a beauty salon you will find one on every corner, some appear quite old and uninviting, but basic services like waxing and manicure I must say are performed to an acceptable level everywhere.
-To give you an idea, you can find full leg waxing for around £30, a simple manicure costs around £15, if done with shellac £25.
+As for a beauty salon, you will find one on every corner, some appear quite old and uninviting, but basic services like waxing and manicure I must say are performed to an acceptable level everywhere.
+To give you an idea, you can find full leg waxing for around £30, a simple manicure costs around £15, and if done with shellac £25.
 Often on Treatwell you can find discounts at particular times.

 Childcare is the biggest challenge for a family with small children living without a support network in London.
 There are no public nurseries in the UK.
 Apart from a very small exception of people who could rely on 15 hours of childcare paid by the government since kids are 2 years old, the public nursery only begins at the age of three.

-In many cases one parent will leave their job because what they would have spent on childcare would have been more than their salary.
+In many cases, one parent will leave their job because what they would have spent on childcare would have been more than their salary.